felix-manea/docker-presentation/readme.md

 # Docker presentation

+The purpose of this repository is to have a support for my Docker presentation.
 These files here will give you a starting point into your journey experience.

 The presentation can be found [here](https://docs.google.com/presentation/d/1G3iEeR8QGld2smck6yoGlH2howC3NmzLyclCQjBocTU/edit?usp=sharing).
 At the moment its in romanian, but will create an english version soon.